The 10 Best Survival Knives of 2023

 Thanks to its textured powder-coated finish, it’s designed to last a long time—a lifetime, in fact, thanks to its no-questions-asked lifetime warranty.

-The knife sheath also features reflective paracord that can be utilized in a broad range of survival and emergency applications.
-It’s designed for ambidextrous use, and you’ll find the full-tang blade is more than tough enough to withstand years of regular hunting, bushcraft, camping, and trekking.
+The knife is designed for ambidextrous use, and I’ve found the full-tang blade is more than tough enough to withstand 3+ years of regular hunting, bushcraft, camping, and trekking.

 Gerber is one of the best-known brands in the knife game, thanks to the high tensile strength, excellent edge retention, and sturdy construction of their knives.